stoeps13/connections-doc/source/admin/secure/t_admin_config_ajax_proxy_feature.md

         </proxy:policy>
         ```

+    !!! note
-    **Note:** Specify the headers using regular expressions.
+    Specify the headers using regular expressions.
 If no cookies are specified, the proxy will pass all of them.
 To prevent it from passing any cookies, specify <proxy:cookies/\>.

     -   To allow a particular service to run on your network configured with SSO, and to pass cookies for LTPA tokens and ISAM or Siteminder to the service, use the following <proxy:cookies\> pattern: